Straight Outta Compton (film): Violence on set

-On August 12, 2014, TMZ reported that just seven days into filming in Compton, a drive-by shooting took place directly in front of the cast and crew members while they were on the set.
+Seven days into filming in Compton, a drive-by shooting took place directly in front of the cast and crew members while they were on the set.
 A group of men standing outside the Compton Courthouse flashed gang signs at a passing car and passengers in the car opened fire on the group.
 No one affiliated with the film was injured, but one other person near the set was shot.
-Despite the incident, it was announced that filming would continue to take place as planned in the city.
+Despite the incident, filming continued to take place as planned in the city.

 On January 29, 2015, Suge Knight was involved in a hit-and-run incident that left one man dead and another hospitalized.
 After an argument on the Straight Outta Compton film set, witnesses claim that Knight followed the men to a burger stand parking lot in Compton, and that the collisions looked intentional.
 Security footage video was released online in early March showing Knight running over both men but which Knight's attorney said helps his client's self-defense claim.
 Terry Carter, co-founder (along with Ice Cube) of Heavyweight Records and a friend of Knight, was the man killed.
 The second victim, filmmaker Cle Sloan, suffered a mangled foot and head injuries.
 Knight was arrested for the incident.
 In October 2018, he pleaded no contest to voluntary manslaughter in the case in a Los Angeles courtroom and was sentenced to 28 years in prison.

 In October 2017, transcripts from a grand jury hearing earlier in the year indicated Knight allegedly gave multiple menacing warnings to director F. Gary Gray during filming.
 Although Gray would testify he did not recall any calls or texts threatening his safety (a move Deputy District Attorney Cynthia Barnes referred to as intentional perjury out of fear), Knight was allegedly angry at his depiction in the film and that he was not compensated for his portrayal.